opensearch-project/documentation-website/_monitoring-your-cluster/pa/rca/shard-hotspot.md

 # Hot shard identification

-Hot shard identification Root Cause Analysis (RCA) lets you can identify a hot shard within an index.
+Hot shard identification Root Cause Analysis (RCA) lets you identify a hot shard within an index.
 A hot shard is an outlier that consumes more resources than other shards and may lead to poor indexing and search performance.
 The hot shard identification RCA monitors the following metrics:

 - CPU utilization
 - Heap allocation rate